Jonathan2251/lbd/source/ctrlflow.rst

     :end-before: #endif

-The code of Chapter8_2 will compile the following example as follows,
+The code of Chapter8_2 will compile the following example as follows:

 .. rubric:: lbdex/input/ch8_2_longbranch.cpp
 .. literalinclude:: ../lbdex/input/ch8_2_longbranch.cpp